 On the other hand, it is possible for strong light-matter coupling to occur even in the absence of light due to the quantum nature of the electromagnetic field.
 The optical mode has zero-point energy, which results in vacuum fluctuations.
-In this work, we develop a semiclassical theory of molecular-vibration-polariton dynamics that captures the quantum character of photons in the optical cavity.
-This theory is applicable to large molecular systems.
-It is based on the truncated Wigner approximation (TWA), in which the equation of motion for the Wigner function in the phase-space representation is truncated at the leading order of the expansion with respect to the parameter characterizing the quantum fluctuation~\cite{Moyal49, Hillery84, Polkovnikov10}.
+In this work, we develop a semiclassical theory of molecular-vibration-polariton dynamics that is applicable to large molecular systems while simultaneously capturing the quantum character of photons in the optical cavity.
+It is based on the truncated Wigner approximation (TWA), in which the equation of motion for the Wigner function in the phase-space representation is truncated at the leading order in the expansion with respect to the parameter characterizing the quantum fluctuation~\cite{Moyal49, Hillery84, Polkovnikov10}.
 The leading-order equation of motion is unaffected by quantum fluctuations, which are only reflected in the Wigner distribution of the initial state.
 In other words, in the TWA, the Heisenberg uncertainty principle for the quantum fluctuations is satisfied, while the equation of motion of physical observables in the phase space takes the classical form.
-The TWA has been developed using quantum coherent states for applications in quantum optics and bosonic cold atoms~\cite{Walls-book, Blakie08} and using the coordinate-momentum representation in the context of quantum dynamics~\cite{Hillery84, Zurek03}.
-In this work, we combine the coherent-state and coordinate-momentum representations to develop the TWA for strongly coupled molecule-cavity systems.
-The developed theory is then applied to investigate the nuclear dynamics of a system of identical diatomic molecules.
-These molecules have a ground-state Morse potential and a nonlinear electric dipole moment~\cite{Mondal23}, and they are strongly coupled to an infrared cavity mode in the ultrastrong coupling regime~\cite{Kockum19}.
-The comparison of the semiclassical dynamics obtained by the TWA with the fully quantum mechanical dynamics obtained by solving the quantum master equation for the single-molecule system confirms the validity of TWA.
-For a system of many molecules, all aligned parallel to the polarization direction of the cavity mode, the dynamic amplitude of nuclear displacement does not decrease with the increasing number of molecules, provided that the collective coupling strength is kept constant.
-This implies that, unlike linear systems such as a group of harmonic oscillators linearly coupled to an optical cavity, the collective effect can be observed in the molecular-vibration-polariton dynamics of nonlinear systems such as those with the Morse potential.
-The resonance effect of the molecular-vibration-polariton formation is also observed, as the dynamic amplitude of nuclear displacement is maximum when the cavity frequency is resonant with the energy spacing between the vibrational ground state and the first excited state of the Morse potential.
-Using the TWA, the dependence of the molecular nuclear dynamics on the cavity loss rate is investigated.
-Finally, by investigating the molecular-vibration-polariton dynamics in a system of molecules with random orientations, it is found that the collective effect persists if the system and the observables are nonlinear.
+The TWA theory has been developed using quantum coherent states for applications in quantum optics and bosonic cold atoms~\cite{Walls-book, Blakie08} and using the coordinate-momentum representation in the context of quantum dynamics~\cite{Hillery84, Zurek03}.
+In this work, we combine the coherent-state and coordinate-momentum representations to develop the TWA theory for strongly coupled molecule-cavity systems.